a320321wb/course-info/lab2.md

-There is a bash script `turnInLab2.sh` in the root level directory of simple-db-hw that commits your changes, deletes any prior tag for the current lab, tags the current commit, and pushes the branch and tag to GitHub.
+There is a bash script `turnInLab2.sh` in the root level directory of simple-db-hw that commits your changes, deletes any prior tag for the current lab, tags the current commit, and pushes the tag to GitHub.
 If you are using Linux or Mac OSX, you should be able to run the following:

    ```bash